At a glancePartners

 Project objectivesThe overall objective is to promote sustainable and inclusive growth in Pakistan by supporting the economic integration of Pakistan into global and regional economies and by improving compliance with labour and environmental standards and increased competitiveness.

 The specific objective is the promotion and implementation of and compliance with international labour and environmental standards through the implementation, application and enforcement of national legislation and standards by the public and private sectors in Pakistan.

 The project will:

-- Assist public sector institutions, in consultation with social partners, to effectively strengthen, implement and enforce existing and new legislation and to promote respect for and compliance with international labour and environmental standards in Pakistan;
+- assist public sector institutions, in consultation with social partners, to effectively strengthen, implement and enforce existing and new legislation and to promote respect for and compliance with international labour and environmental standards in Pakistan; and

 - MACRO-level interventions to create an enabling environment (legislation, regulations and policies) for adherence with international labour and environmental standards;

 - MESO-level interventions, including strengthening institutional capacities for better application, monitoring and reporting of international labour and environmental standards;

 - MICRO-level interventions, to strengthen the capacities of enterprises to comply with national and international labour and environmental standards; and

 - META-level interventions, including creating a gender-responsive knowledge-base and awareness amongst stakeholders.

 - The capacity of federal and provincial labour and environmental administrations will be strengthened to better implement and enforce labour and environmental laws and standards in Pakistan.